mkError420/Pharmacy-POS-Desktop-Application./README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open for every one.

 ## Support